EUDAT-Training/B2SHARE-Training/api/ess2017/exercises.md

 }
 ```

+Etc.

-### Record creation and data upload
+### Record creation and data upload (30 min)
 In this final exercise, a new draft record is created and prepared for final publication.
 This includes adding initial metadata, updating it through a patch and adding files to publish.
 Final step is to change its state from draft to published.
+Once it is published, a record is visible on the B2SHARE website.

 #### Exercise 3a Create a new draft record
 Create a new draft record with some metadata values.
 The record is to be published under the EUDAT community and will be open access.
 For this a header is prepared that indicates the type of data that's being sent along with the request.
 Of course, the metadata to be sent is also prepared.